punchagan/punchagan.muse-amuse.in/content/blog/python-globals.md

 ## TL; DR {#tl-dr}

--   The `global` statement tries to get the globals of the current scope where it is executing
+-   The `global` statement is a parser directive to indicate that `globals` are being used.
+When looking up `globals`, the `globals` of the current scope are fetched.

 -   Python's `globals` are really just module-level.